TZstatsADS/Fall2016-proj5-grp1/README.md

 	+ Wenhang Bao (wb2304)
 	+ Chang Liu
 + Project summary: This project is the last project of Applied Data Science.
 The objective is that predicting a melody based on the previous melodies and the given start.
-	+ Data scource and process: We got the melody data from public website(http://www.popiano.org/big5/piano/).
+	+ Data scource and process: We got the melody data from [public website](http://www.popiano.org/big5/piano/).
 The raw data is in OVE format.
 We first transformed them into MID format, then into ABC notation format.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.